techidaily/site-win11/source/_posts/strategies-to-counteract-the-black-screen-on-steam.md

 ### 7\.
 Close Steam Client WebHelper Process

- Many users in a[Reddit thread](https://www.reddit.com/r/Steam/comments/3oyu4m/steam%5Fstore%5Fetc%5Fis%5Fnot%5Floading%5Fblack%5Fscreen/) have mentioned that force closing the Steam Client WebHelper or SteamWebHelper.exe process in Task Manager fixes the black display problem on Steam.
+ Many users in a [Reddit thread](https://www.reddit.com/r/Steam/comments/3oyu4m/steam%5Fstore%5Fetc%5Fis%5Fnot%5Floading%5Fblack%5Fscreen/) have mentioned that force closing the Steam Client WebHelper or SteamWebHelper.exe process in Task Manager fixes the black display problem on Steam.
 This process is directly related to the display of Steam tabs.
 Any time there is a problem with this process, you will see display issues on Steam.

  So, if none of the previously suggested fixes worked for you, try this one.
 To disable it, type**"Task Manager"** in Windows Search and open the**Task Manager** application.
 Then, locate the**Steam Client WebHelper** or**SteamWebHelper.exe** process.
 After you've found it, right-click on it and click**End task** .